Brue (Brief Resolved Unexplained Event)

 A BRUE happens suddenly.
 This makes prevention difficult, but the following can help reduce your baby's risk:

 - Prevent feeding problems.
 Feed your baby small amounts at a time.
-Burp him often during a feeding.
-Keep him upright for a time after he finishes.
-Do not lay him down right after a feeding.
+Burp him or her often during a feeding.
+Keep your baby upright for a time after he or she finishes.
+Do not lay him or her down right after a feeding.

 - Make sleep time safe.
-Always lay him on his back to sleep.
-Make sure his crib has a firm mattress.
+Always lay your baby on his or her back to sleep.
+Make sure his or her crib has a firm mattress.

 - Do not smoke around your baby.
-Do not let anyone else smoke around him.
+Do not let anyone else smoke around him or her.

 Follow up with your baby's healthcare provider as directed: